Marahalshebel/Forest-Fire-Classification/README.md

 ## Model Evaluation
 The model was evaluated using several test images that were not used during training.
 The model correctly classified most images into the three classes:
-- Fire
-- Smoke
+-Fire
+-Smoke
-- No Fire
+-No Fire

-Some images with colors similar to fire, such as sunsets, were occasionally classified as Fire.
-This indicates that the model could be further improved by using a more diverse training dataset.
+Overall, the model successfully classified the majority of the test images, demonstrating good performance and effective generalization on unseen data.

 ## Example Output